Kente cloth

-Due to the popularity of kente cloth patterns, kente print, which is a mass-produced version, is popular throughout the West.
-Globally, the print is used in the design of academic stoles in graduation ceremonies.
+Due to the popularity of kente cloth patterns, mass-produced prints with the kente patterns have become widespread throughout West Africa, and by extension the whole of Africa.
+Globally, the print is used in the design of academic stoles in graduation ceremonies, worn mostly by African American as well as the African Diaspora.

 Etymology

-Kente comes from the word kenten, which means "basket" in the Asante dialect of the Akan language, referencing its basket-like pattern.
+Kente comes from the word kɛntɛn, which means "basket" in the Asante dialect of the Akan language, referencing its basket-like pattern.
 In Ghana, the Akan ethnic group also refers to kente as nwentoma, meaning "woven cloth".
 Ashanti folklore includes a story where weavers invented kente by seeking to replicate the patterns of Anansi the spider.